Fujifilm X20 Comparison Review

 Is it difficult to use manual focus lenses with the Fujifilm X20?

 The X20 offers focus peaking as a manual focus aid.
 This feature works by placing a colored highlight on in-focus zones within the image.

 Does the Fujifilm X20 feature an autofocus assist light?

-Yes, the camera has a lamp build-in that can illuminate the subject and improve autofocus in low-light settings.
+Yes, the camera has a lamp built-in that can illuminate the subject and improve autofocus in low-light settings.

 Which battery does the X20 use?

-The camera gets its power from the NP-50, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the NP-50 (here at amazon), which is a rechargeable Lithium-Ion power pack.